 All the vitamin K2 species other than MK4, have longer chains and are produced by bacteria for their own metabolic needs.
 These are the K2 species MK5-MK15.
 As bacterial metabolites, these variants are not the same size and shape as the human variant MK4.
 Due to the different shapes of these bacterial types, they are not as completely utilized by the body, nor are they transported as effectively to tissues prior to thier use.
 Due to the reduced ability of bacterial variants, such as MK7, to interact with human tissues and transport enzymes, these species exhibit longer serum half-lives then does the MK4 variety.
 Bacterial variants, such as MK7, also exhibit adverse side effects at much lower dosages.

 While bacterial K2 species, such as MK7, can partially fulfill the role of MK4 in humans, these variants are not capable of activating all the same physiologies as can MK4.
 Unfortunately, there is much mis-information surrounding the use of MK7.
 MK7 is cheap and widely available.
 It can be easily and economically isolated as a natural product from particular plant based fermentation products.
 Despite this situation, most commercial sources are still produced synthetically as this is even more economical.
 Due to the favorable supply situation and corresponding low dosage thresholds for MK7, it has become the most widely available commercial source of vitamin K2 even though it does not work well in the body and has much larger and worse side effects.
 Vitamin K2-MK4, on the other hand, cannot economically be isolated from natural products and so is generally created synthetically for use in supplements.
 Due to the very low tendency to create side effects and its rapid assimilation by tissues, MK4 can be taken at much higher dosages than MK7, thereby boosting its efficacy by more than 10 fold.
 This situation does contribute to generally higher usage costs for MK4 relative to MK7 which does not help its popularity.
 The higher usage costs, however, are more than compensated by much improved overall efficacy.
+Learn more about the MK4 vs MK7 debate here.

 The best known, and first discovered role of Vitamin K2-MK4 is its use during the final phase of construction of a large family of enzymes called “Vitamin K Dependent Proteins”, or VKDP for short.
 It is also known to be involved with more widespread support, maintenance and regulation roles.
 In short, the K2 activated enzymes, or VKDP, discovered thus far are primarily responsible for the maintenance, repair and restoration of the core systems of our body, primarily the endocrine, skeletal, cardiovascular, skin, brain and nervous systems.
 Just as K1 is known to be selectively stored in the liver and involved with the family of enzymes created for healing wounds via blood clotting, K2-MK4 is likewise transported specifically to peripheral target tissues and is involved with widespread and life critical cellular repair functions throughout all the systems of the body.
 Instead of being used to clot blood, as is K1 however, K2-MK4 functions are involved with healing damage to our cells as they undergo wear and tear throughout their lives.
 This is done, in part, by protecting them from calcification and helping to regulate their internal processes.
 This is because one of the roles for K2-MK4 is specifically involved with the regulation and transport of calcium.
 However its many roles are not limited to calcium.
 It is also widely used towards the totality of cellular processes for the interrelated skin, skeletal, organ, brain, nerve, cardiovascular and immune systems.